Preview the full report experience

 Tendencies: Processes internally, prefers uninterrupted blocks, works deeply before sharing.

-Pros: High focus quality, careful reasoning, strong independent execution.
+Strengths: High focus quality, careful reasoning, strong independent execution.

-Cons: Can under-communicate progress or miss early stakeholder alignment.
+Growth edge: Can under-communicate progress or miss early stakeholder alignment.

 • Concrete ↔ Conceptual